 MYTHBUSTER: Health plans will lead the way in advancing bundled payments

-U.S. employers are hungry for new approaches to managing health care cost and improving quality.
-The average annual premium for employer-sponsored family health coverage is nearing $20,000, and annual increases remain above the Consumer Price Index.
+U.S. employers are hungry for new approaches to managing health care costs and improving quality.
+The average annual premium for employer-sponsored family health coverage surpassed $20,000 in 2019, and annual increases remain above the Consumer Price Index.
 And with that added cost, we are not seeing better care or outcomes.

-If we were to start more often paying for health care services in a bundled fashion, we might be able to reduce health care costs and improve the quality of care.
+If we were to pay for health care services in a bundled fashion more often, we might be able to reduce costs and improve the quality of care.
 A bundled payment is a single payment to health care providers or facilities (or jointly to both) for all services to treat a given condition or to provide a given treatment.
 Providers assume financial risk for the cost of services as well as costs associated with preventable complications.
-Conditions or episodes that lend themselves well to bundles include those with a well-defined beginning and end that also have a lot of variability when it comes to costs, quality, and outcomes.
+Conditions or episodes that lend themselves well to bundles are those with a well-defined beginning and end that also have a lot of variability when it comes to costs, quality, and outcomes.
 Good examples are a knee replacement or delivering a baby.

 So, health plans, with their recent track record of shifting toward value-oriented payment approaches, will lead the way in advancing this alternative payment model, right?